 Even paranormal investigators were called in for assistance.
 Gerard Croiset, a renowned Dutch parapsychologist and psychic, was flown to Australia from the Netherlands.
 His visit caused a media circus.
 Croiset claimed his sixth sense led him to a warehouse where he believed the bodies were buried.
 The warehouse’s owners, reluctant at first to participate, finally raised $40,000 to have the building demolished.
 An excavation commenced, but no bodies were found.

-Some two years after the disappearance the Beaumont parents received a series of mysterious letters claiming the children were held captive.
+Some two years after the disappearance, the Beaumont parents received a series of mysterious letters claiming the children were held captive.
 The anonymous author said he would return the children at a designated time and place.
 Ecstatic, the Beaumonts traveled to the pre-arranged spot, only to be met by no one.

 A second letter arrived shortly thereafter, stating that because an undercover detective had been present, the author withheld the children, and would now keep them forever.
 Twenty-five years later, forensic analysis concluded the letters were a hoax.

-The investigation remains open to this day.
+Although the chances seem slim, Adelaide authorities are hopeful that new tips may help them discover the fate of the Beaumont children.
 A $1 million reward is offered to anyone with information that might crack the case.

-Nearly 50 years later, the question remains: What happened to the three Beaumont children that hot day at the beach?
+Over 50 years later, the question remains: What happened to the three Beaumont children that hot day at the beach?

 Featured photo: Wikimedia Commons